AndrusAsumets/planetos-tryout/README.md

 npm run production
 ```

-Optionally, you can also change local PORT variables for both front-end and back-end by including:
+Optionally, you can also change local PORT variable for both front-end and back-end by including:
 ```
 PORT=<YOUR_PORT_HERE>
 ```